dev-zastai/product-docs/_posts/2024-11-17-Quickly-Start-an-Assessment-Using-GitHub-Codespaces.md

 ![]({{'/assets/img/ZastxCodespace/browser1.jpg' | relative_url }})

-Log In: Log in to the tests accounts using the login URL.
+Log In: Log in to the test account on the login page.

 ![]({{'/assets/img/ZastxCodespace/browser2.jpg' | relative_url }})